There are multiple Australian accents, but thought of as a single accent by the world at large. Here we go, cobber:

 'That was terrible'/'You're not wrong'

-- However, in Queensland, you get "Mel-BIN" and "Bris-BIN".
+However, in Queensland, you get "Mel-BIN" and "Bris-BIN".
 Both are derived from the Southern Queensland unique pronunciation, which according to some Mexicans (aka people South of the Queensland/New South Wales border) makes us sound inbred.
-In effect, Queensland is in Australia what Alabama is in the USA.note
+In effect, Queensland is in Australia what Alabama is in the USA.note The stereotypes are pretty much the same, except Queensland's California-style climate gives it a similarly laid-back, attractive status to some, explaining its massive New Zealand immigration and consequently, its vaguely Kiwi-sounding accent.

-- "Bloody" is used for emphasis, sometimes even right in the middle of the word it's emphabloodysizing. note
+"Bloody" is used for emphasis, sometimes even right in the middle of the word it's emphabloodysizing. note Cockneys use it just as much, along with a number of other colloquialisms we have inherited.

 Englishman: (knocks on door, Australian opens it) I demand an apology; one of your teammates called me a bastard.